Barbara Pellegrino - Maths Trainee 2016/17 - Teacher of Maths, Arnold Hill School.

 I particularly liked the fact that it wasn't just the people in charge of the SCITT, but the school community as a whole who were involved in the selection process: the head of Maths was present during all phases of the interview, I was given the chance to chat to two students who showed me around the school and I believe the students' opinion about me was also taken into account in the decision to make an offer.

 The actual interview part was more a conversation than a series of questions and answers, which made it interesting, informative and not at all stressful.
-I'm now a Maths trainee at The West Bridgford School and I couldn't be happier to have chosen EMTTP as my SCITT provider.
+I completed my teaching placements at the West Bridgford School and Kimberley School and I am now employed as a Maths teacher at Arnold Hill School.
+I couldn't be happier to have chosen EMTTP as my SCITT provider.

 Samantha Cartwright - Trainee teacher 2015/16 - Teacher of History, West Bridgford School.